 If you set your children up for success in fitness when they’re young, it will help keep them on track when they’re adults.
 Here’s your action plan for reaching your family fitness goals.
 Added bonus: You’ll up your own fitness level, too.

-The old saying ‘monkey see, monkey do’ comes to mind when we’re talking about teaching children about physical fitness, especially in they’re early stages of development.
+The old saying ‘monkey see, monkey do’ comes to mind when we’re talking about teaching children about physical fitness, especially in their early stages of development.
 When it comes to physical fitness, parents can positively encourage their children to be active by being active themselves.
 Children’s behavior is essentially modeled from our own.
 I think the same applies when it comes to our body image, too.
 Our kids don’t see us the way we see ourselves.
 They don’t notice the cellulite or lumps and bumps.
 Children see their parents as love and perfection personified.
 If you start making negative statements about your body, kids can start picking up on it, and in turn they start feeling insecure about themselves.

 I appreciate that when we’re struggling with weight issues, it’s difficult to keep negative thoughts at bay.
 It can be quite distressing to a child if you think you’re unattractive, yet in their eyes you’re perfect.
 At its core, family fitness is a balancing act.
 We don’t want to be accepting of unhealthy weight gain or sedentary habits, but we don’t want to be overly consumed with negative thoughts either.
 Every parent has to master the fine balance of being healthy and active in a positive way.
 It’s not an easy task, and there’s no one proven approach to raising a healthy, well-balanced family.
 There is a way that I do it, and these three simple steps make a lot of sense to me.
 I hope they work for you as well.